-The TOE comprises the Infineon Technologies Dual Interface Security Controller M5073 G11 with specific IC dedicated software and optional RSA, EC, SHA-2 and Toolbox libraries.
+The TOE comprises the Infineon Technologies AG Dual Interface Security Controller M5073 G11 with specific IC dedicated software and optional SCL, RSA, EC, SHA-2, Toolbox and Base library.

 The TOE is a member of the Infineon Technologies AG high security controller family meeting the highest requirements in terms of performance and security.
 A summary product description is given in this Security Target (ST).